NLeSC/guide/e-infrastructure/das5.md

 the `--user` option to the following pip command.
 You can install Jupyter using: `pip install jupyter`.

-Now comes the tricky bit, connect to the headnode of the DAS5 and reserve a node through the reservation system, for example with the gpurun alias explained above.
-This time we want to start an interactive session so you can reserve a node using, for example: `gpurun --pty bash`.
+Now comes the tricky bit, we are going to connect to the headnode of the DAS5 and reserve a node through the reservation system and start a notebook server on that node.

-The intermediate step of first creating an interactive terminal and only then starting the notebook server, as opposed to directly starting the notebook server on a node using `srun` is necessary, unless you unset the XDG_RUNTIME_DIR environment variable, but I'd rather not because it might break other applications.
+You can use the following alias for that, I suggest storing it in your .bashrc file:
+`alias notebook-server="srun -N 1 -C TitanX --gres=gpu:1 bash -c 'hostname; XDG_RUNTIME_DIR= jupyter notebook --ip=* --no-browser'"`

+The first part of the command is similar to the `gpurun` alias explained above.
+If you do not require a GPU in your node, please remove the `-C TitanX --gres=gpu:1` part.
+Now let's take a look at what the rest of this command is doing.

+On the node that we reserve through `srun` we execute the following bash command:
+`hostname; XDG_RUNTIME_DIR= jupyter notebook --ip=* --no-browser'`
+This is actually two commands, the first only prints the name of the host, which is important because you'll need to connect to that node later.
+The second command starts with unsetting the environment variable XDG_RUNTIME_DIR.

+On the DAS, we normally do not have access to the default directory pointed to by the environment variable XDG_RUNTIME_DIR.
+The Jupyter notebook server wants to use this directory for storing temporary files, if XDG_RUNTIME_DIR is not set it will just use /tmp or something for which it does have permission to access.
-The notebook server that we want to start will only listen to connections from localhost, which is the node on which the notebook server is running.
-However, on the DAS system firefox is only installed on the headnode.
-We need to configure the notebook server to listen to incoming connections from the headnode.

-Be warned that the following is highly insecure and should only be used within trusted environments with strict access control, like the DAS-5 system.
-Go to the desired directory where you want to start your notebook server and type:
+The notebook server that we start would normally only listen to connections from localhost, which is the node on which the notebook server is running.
+That is why we pass the `--ip=*` option, to configure the notebook server to listen to incoming connections from the headnode.
+Be warned that this is actually highly insecure and should only be used within trusted environments with strict access control, like the DAS-5 system.

-``jupyter notebook --ip=* --no-browser``
-If you still get the 'Permission Denied' error, type `unset XDG_RUNTIME_DIR`.
+We also need the ``--no-browser`` no browser option, because we do not want to run the browser on the DAS node.

-Now, there are 2 different approaches to connect to our notebook server:
+Now that we have a running Jupyter notebook server, there are 2 different approaches to connect to our notebook server:
-  1. starting a browser on the headnode of the DAS and use X-forwarding to access that browser
-  2. run your browser locally and setup a socks proxy to forward your http traffic to the headnode of the DAS
+  1. run your browser locally and setup a socks proxy to forward your http traffic to the headnode of the DAS
+  2. starting a browser on the headnode of the DAS and use X-forwarding to access that browser

+Approach 1 is very much recommended, but if you can't get it to work, you can defer to option 2.

+### Using a SOCKS proxy

+In this step, we will create an ssh tunnel that we will use to forward our http traffic, effectively turning the headnode of the DAS into your private proxy server.
+Make sure you that you can connect to the headnode of the DAS, for example using a VPN.
+The following command is rather handy, you might want to save it in your bashrc:
+`` alias dasproxy="ssh -fNq -D 8080 <username>@fs0.das5.cs.vu.nl" ``
+Do not forget to replace `<username>` with your own username on the DAS.

+Option `-f` stands for background mode, which means the process started with this command will keep running in the background, `-N` means there is no command to be executed on the remote host, and `-q` stands for quiet mode, meaning that most output will be surpressed.

+After executing the above ssh command, start your local browser and configure your browser to use the proxyserver.
+Manually configure the proxy as a "Socks v5" proxy with the address 'localhost' and port 8080.

+After changing this setting navigate to the page `http://node0XX:8888/`, where `node0XX` should be replaced with the hostname of the node you are running the notebook server on.
+Now in the browser open your notebook and get started using notebooks on a remote server!

 ### Using X-Forwarding